|

 - Joel 1748-1829

-Private; of Killingworth, Conn., and West
+private; of Killingworth, Conn., and West

 Stockbridge, Mass.

-[01-0118] (Nehemiah, Nathaniel, Nathaniel,
+[01-00118] Nehemiah, Nathaniel, Nathaniel,

-John, John)
+John, John

-dark complexion.
-His widow, Sarah, applied for a
+His widow, Sarah, applied for a pension,

-pension, appearing in Berkshire County, Mass.,
+appearing in Berkshire County, Mass., Probate

-Probate Court on Aug.
+Court on Aug.
 1, 1843.
-One witness says
+One witness says that Joel

-in said West Stockbridge was hung."
+Stockbridge was hung."

 |